dstorrs/racket-test-more/README.md

 (provide prefix-for-test-report ; parameter printed at start of each test
-         prefix-for-diag        ; parameter printed at front of each (diag ...) message ok                ; A value is true
+         prefix-for-diag        ; parameter printed at front of each (diag ...) message

+         ok                ; A value is true
          not-ok            ; A value is false
          is-false          ; Alias for not-ok
-         is                ; A value is what it should be isnt              ; ...or is not what it shouldn't be like              ; A value matches a regex unlike            ; A value does not match a regex lives             ; expression does not throw an exception dies              ; expression does throw an exception throws            ; throws an exception and that exn matches a predicate matches           ; value matches a predicate
+         is                ; A value is what it should be

+         isnt              ; ...or is not what it shouldn't be like              ; A value matches a regex unlike            ; A value does not match a regex

+         lives             ; expression does not throw an exception dies              ; expression does throw an exception throws            ; throws an exception and that exn matches a predicate

+         matches           ; value matches a predicate
          not-matches       ; ...or doesn't
          is-type           ; alias for matches
          isnt-type         ; alias for not-matches

          is-approx         ; value is roughly the expected value isnt-approx       ; ...or not

-         test-suite        ; gather a set of tests together, trap exns, output some extra debugging make-test-file    ; create a file on disk, populate it expect-n-tests    ; unless N tests ran, print error at end of file execution done-testing      ; never mind how many tests we expect, we're okay if we see this diag              ; print a diagnostic message. see prefix-for-diag tests-passed      ; # of tests passed so far tests-failed      ; # of tests failed so far test-more-check   ; fundamental test procedure.
-All others call this current-test-num  ; return current test number
+         test-suite        ; gather a set of tests together, trap exns, ;  output some extra debugging

+         make-test-file    ; create a file on disk, populate it

+         expect-n-tests    ; unless N tests ran, print error at end of file execution done-testing      ; never mind how many tests we expect, we're okay if we see this

+         diag              ; print a diagnostic message. see prefix-for-diag

+         test-more-check   ; fundamental test procedure.
+All others call this

-         ;  You generally should not be using these, but you can if you want inc-test-num!     ; tests start at 1.
+         ;  You generally should not be using these, but you can if you want current-test-num  ; return current test number
+         tests-passed      ; # of tests passed so far tests-failed      ; # of tests failed so far inc-test-num!     ; tests start at 1.
 Use this to change test number (but why?) next-test-num     ; return next test number and optionally modify it